abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 ## Overview

-In this chapter, we will use a `nginx-ingress-controller` to host your abcdesktop service with a public IP address, then configure the DNS zone file to use your own domain name, and enable TLS to secure your service.
+In this chapter, you will use an NGINX ingress controller to expose your abcdesktop service with a public IP address, configure your DNS zone file to use your own domain name, and enable TLS to secure the service.

 ## Add tags for public subnets

 By default, when creating your VPC, the public subnets do not have the `kubernetes.io/role/elb=1` tag.
-However, this tag is mandatory in order to expose your service using an NGINX Ingress Controller with AWS.
-AWS scans your VPC, searching for subnets with this precise tag to place the ingress controller.
+This tag is required to expose your service through an NGINX Ingress Controller on AWS, because AWS scans your VPC for subnets bearing this exact tag to determine where to place the ingress controller.

-To do so, run the following command
+To add the tag, run the following command:

 ```
 aws ec2 create-tags --resources <your_public_subnets_ids> --tags Key=kubernetes.io/role/elb,Value=1
 ```

-> You can find your public subnets ids in the `Subnets` page of the VPC dashboard on AWS console
+> You can find your public subnet IDs on the `Subnets` page of the VPC dashboard in the AWS console.

-You can check if the tags have been applied by running the following command
+You can verify that the tags have been applied by running the following command:

 ```
 aws ec2 describe-subnets --filters "Name=vpc-id,Values=<your_vpc_id>" "Name=tag:kubernetes.io/role/elb,Values=1" --query 'Subnets[*].[SubnetId,AvailabilityZone]' --output table
 ```

-You should read on stdout
+You should see the following output on stdout:

 ```
 --------------------------------------------